awsdocs/amazon-s3-userguide/doc_source/storage_lens_console_creating.md

 # Creating an Amazon S3 Storage Lens dashboard<a name="storage_lens_console_creating"></a>

+Use the following steps to create an Amazon S3 Storage Lens dashboard on the Amazon S3 console\.

 **To create an S3 Storage Lens dashboard**

 1. Sign in to the AWS Management Console and open the Amazon S3 console at [https://console\.aws\.amazon\.com/s3/](https://console.aws.amazon.com/s3/)\.